jasoncalora/serviceitplus/events/wp-content/plugins/wpforms-lite/readme.txt

 - Fixed: Form builder "Show Layout" CSS formatting.
 - Fixed: reCAPTCHA compatibility when form is inside OptinMonster popup.
 - Fixed: Gutenberg block returning error if no forms have been created.

-= 1.4.9 =
-- Added: Pirate Forms importer.
-- Changed: Some form builder tooltips to contain documentation links.
-- Fixed: Form builder javascript conflict with jQuery non-conflict mode.
-- Fixed: PHP Notice from WPForms widget.
-- Fixed: Incorrect markup around Addons submenu item.

-= 1.4.8.1 =
-- Fixed: Certain confirmation settings, before 1.4.8, not displaying correctly in the form builder.

-= 1.4.8 =
-- Added: Gutenberg block.
-- Added: WP Mail SMTP detection and hints in the form builder notification settings.
-- Added: Alt and title tags to image choices images on frontend display.
-- Changed: i18n improvements.
-- Fixed: Incorrect param used with `shortcode_atts`.
-- Fixed: Accessing `wpforms_setting` in frontend javascript before checking if it exists.
-- Fixed: PHP error toggling form builder notifications in some use cases.
-- Fixed: GDPR field Agreement text not updating in real time.
-- Fixed: Marketing provider connections containing an escaped apostrophe.
-- Fixed: Pressing "Enter" in the form builder resulting in unexpected behavior.
-- Fixed: Security enhancements and other misc. bug fixes.

-= 1.4.7.2 =
-- Fixed: Honeypot field using a none unique CSS ID.
-- Fixed: Form builder Bulk Add display issues in certain use cases.
-- Fixed: Checkbox field values not saving if Show Values field option is enabled.

-= 1.4.7.1 =
-- Changed: Updated Russian translation.
-- Fixed: Various i18n issues.

-= 1.4.7 =
-- Added: New Providers class and functionality.
-- Changed: Old PHP version (5.2 and 5.3) admin warning adjusted to reflect new August 2018 time line.
-- Fixed: Multiple Choice fields showing as Radio fields in the builder preview when first created.
-- Fixed: Duplicating fields in the form builder causing issues with certain field types.
-- Fixed: Escaping issue with provider connection names contained an apostrophe.
-- Fixed: Alignment issues with the Addons page display.
-- Fixed: Incorrect text on the Welcome activation page.

-= 1.4.6 =
-- Added: GDPR Enhancements plugin setting [doc](https://wpforms.com/how-to-create-gdpr-compliant-forms/).
-- Added: GDPR Enhancement: User Agreement form field.
-- Changed: PHP warning that alerts users support for PHP 5.4 and below will be dropped this summer.
-- Changed: Spam logging, to improve performance.
-- Fixed: Typo in base form CSS.
-- Fixed: Stripping HTML from the checkbox and multiple choice labels in the form builder.
-- Fixed: Form builder icon visibility when field labels are hidden.

-= 1.4.5.3 =
-- Changed: Use minified admin assets when appropriate.
-- Changed: Show helpful doc link in form embed modal.
-- Fixed: reCAPTCHA v2 showing in form builder when using Invisible reCAPTCHA.
-- Fixed: Remove jQuery shorthand references in `admin-utils` to prevent conflicts.

-= 1.4.5.2 =
-- Fixed: Incorrect documentation link for Input Mask.
-- Fixed: Input Mask value disappearing when form builder is refreshed.

-= 1.4.5.1 =
-- Fixed: Dynamic choices not displaying correctly for Multiple Choice and Checkbox fields.

-= 1.4.5 =
-- Added: Image choices feature with Checkbox and Multiple Choice fields; Images can now be uploaded and displayed with your choices!
-- Added: Custom input masks for Single Line Text fields (Advanced Options).
-- Added: No-Conflict Mode for Google reCAPTCHA (Settings > reCAPTCHA).
-Removes other reCAPTCHA occurrences, to prevent conflicts.
-- Added: SSL Connection Test (Tools > System Info).
-Quickly verify that your web host correct supports SSL connections.
-- Added: `{user_full_name}` Smart Tag, displays users first and last name.
-- Added: Disclaimer / Terms of Service Display formatting option for Checkbox fields (Advanced Options).
-- Added: Basic CSS styling for `disabled` fields.
-- Added: Uninstall routine, available from Settings > Misc.
-- Added: Form builder performance improvements.
-Editing a form with hundreds of fields is now 500%+ faster!
-- Changed: New Settings tab: Misc, moved Hide Announcements option to new tab.
-- Changed: `{user_display}` Smart Tag displays user's display name (in most cases, this is the user's name).
-- Changed: All `<form>` attributes can now be changed via `wpforms_frontend_form_atts` filter.
-- Fixed: Form builder tab icon alignment conflicts with third party plugin CSS.
-- Fixed: Smart Tag dropdown display issues in the form builder.
-- Fixed: Form builder drag and drop area disappearing if all fields are removed from a form.

-= 1.4.4.1 =
-- Changed: Textdomain loading to a later priority.
-- Changed: Allow the `WPForms_Builder` class to be accessible.
-- Changed: Move the confirmation message `wpautop` to an earlier priority to not conflict with content added using filters.
-- Fixed: Form builder templates area not aligning correctly in some browsers.
-- Fixed: Incorrect permissions check for announcements feed.

-= 1.4.4 =
-- Added: Advanced setting for Multiple Choice and Checkbox fields to randomize choices
-- Changed: Admin menu icons now uses SVG instead of custom font icon
-- Changed: Reviewed all translatable strings, improved escaping and formatting
-- Changed: External links have `rel="noopener noreferrer"` improve security
-- Changed: Permission check centralized into a single function (`wpforms_current_user_can()`)
-- Changed: Required label field text centralized into a single function (`wpforms_get_required_label()`)
-- Fixed: Typo in German translation
-- Fixed: Required email provider connection fields not highlighting when left empty
-- Fixed: Inside form builder, notification name area breaking into multiple lines on smaller screens

-= 1.4.3 =
-- Added: Early filter for form data before form output, `wpforms_frontend_form_data`
-- Changed: Standardize and tweak modal window button styles
-- Changed: Default mail notification settings are now sent "from" the site administrator email; user email is used in Reply-To where applicable (to hopefully improve email deliverability)
-- Changed: Removed "Hide form name and description" form setting as it was a common source or confusion
-- Fixed: Site cache being flushed when it shouldn't have been, affecting performance in some scenarios
-- Fixed: Country, state, months and days not properly exposed to i18n
-- Fixed: CSV export dates not properly using i18n
-- Fixed: WPForms custom post types omitting labels
-- Fixed: Smart Tag value encoding issues with email notifications
-- Fixed: Infinite recursion issue when using Dynamic Values option
-- Fixed: PHP notice in form builder

-= 1.4.2.2 =
-- Changed: Announcement feed data

-= 1.4.2.1 =
-- Added: Setting to hide Announcement feed

-= 1.4.2 =
-- Added: Import your old Ninja Forms or Contact Form 7 forms!
-(WPForms > Tools > Import)
-- Changed: Dropdown/Checkbox/Multiple Choice "Show Values" setting has been hidden by default to avoid confusion, can be re-enabled using the `wpforms_fields_show_options_setting` filter
-- Fixed: reCATCHA now showing in the Form Builder preview when enabled
-- Fixed: Encoded/escaped entities in email notifications
-- Fixed: German translation issue

-= 1.4.1.1 =
-- Changed: Improved the loading order of javascript files for forms builder
-- Changed: Update some strings for Russian translation

-= 1.4.1 =
-- Added: Ability to rename Form>Settings>Notifications>Single notification panels
-- Added: Define a minimum PHP version support in plugin readme.txt file
-- Added: Display a friendly link to a full page version, when form is previewed on AMP pages
-- Added: Ability to collapse Form>Settings>Notifications>Single notification panels
-- Added: Russian translation
-- Added: Allow more than 1 default selection for checkboxes fields
-- Changed: Bump minimum WordPress version to 4.6
-- Changed: Improved localization support of the plugin
-- Changed: Improved texts in various places
-- Changed: Code style improvements throughout the plugin
-- Changed: Combine WPFORMS_DEBUG and WPFORMS_DEVELOPMENT into one, use `wpforms_debug()` to check
-- Changed: All HTTP requests now validate target sites SSL certificates with WP bundled certificates (since 3.7)
-- Fixed: Notification email is empty if submitted form has no user values (displaying user friendly message instead)
-- Fixed: Pressing enter in "Enter a notification name" popup does nothing
-- Fixed: Fancy Fields can be dragged into form, but then get stuck
-- Fixed: Deprecate a misspelled `wpforms_csv_export_seperator` filter, introduced a proper name for it
-- Fixed: Conditional logic comparison issues if rule contained special characters

-= 1.4.0.1 =
-- Added: Non-dismissible Dashboard page admin only notice about PHP 5.2.
-- Changed: Updated FontAwesome library
-- Fixed: Fatal error with PHP 5.2 due to an anonymous function
-- Fixed: CSV exports missing line breaks

-= 1.4.0 =
-- Added: Announcement feed
-- Changed: Core form templates are now displayed separate in the form builder from other custom templates
-- Changed: Refactored CSV exporting for better support
-- Fixed: Dynamic Choices large items modal render issue
-- Fixed: Certain characters (such as comma) breaking CSV export format
-- Fixed: Cursor issues inside the form builder
-- Fixed: CSS Layout Generator class name typo
-- Fixed: Dynamic choices with nesting sometimes causing form builder to time out
-- Fixed: Settings page typos
-- Fixed: Tools page export description text typo
-- Fixed: Widget state not displayed correctly when adding via Customizer, without forcing user to select a form

 [See changelog for all versions](https://plugins.svn.wordpress.org/wpforms-lite/trunk/changelog.txt).